veltzer/demos-linux/README.md

 		make src/examples/performance/cache_misser.elf
 	the name of the elf binary is the same as the example source code with .elf instead of .[c|cc].
-	You must be at the root of the projec to issue the 'make' command.
+	You must be at the root of the project to issue the 'make' command.
 * the most important part: tweak the examples, try to prove me (my comments) wrong, have fun!

 	Mark Veltzer <mark.veltzer@gmail.com>, 2011-2013